 3 FTSE Shares Going Ex-Dividend Next Week

 The article 3 FTSE Shares Going Ex-Dividend Next Week originally appeared on Fool.com.Alan Oscroft has no position in any stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool recommends Booker Group and Vodafone Group.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.